Furazolidone

 Protozoal infections: Protozoal infections are any illness or condition caused by protozoa (tiny one-celled organisms which can cause infections).

-Colitis: Colitis is an inflammation of the colon, which is the largest portion of your gut.
-The last stage of your food's trip through your digestive system is the colon.
-Inflammation in your colon can disrupt this journey, producing pain, diarrhoea, and even blood in your stool (faeces).
+Colitis: Colitis is an inflammation of the colon, the largest portion of your gut.
+The colon is the last stage of food's trip through your digestive system.
+Inflammation in your colon can disrupt this journey, producing pain, diarrhoea, and even blood in your stool (feces).

 Bacteremic salmonellosis: Bacteremic salmonellosis (a bacterial infection of the intestine).
 Salmonella bacteria normally reside in the intestines of animals and humans and are excreted in the form of stool (faeces).
 Humans are most commonly infected by contaminated water or food.